 - Have your doctor or physical therapist watch you walk with your cane to be sure you are using it correctly.
 In my dad’s case, he thought it was perfectly okay to carry his cane over his arm like a purse if he wasn’t using it.
 A doctor or PT would have taught him the proper way to use his cane.

 - Eventually, the cane tips will wear out and need to be replaced.
 Because they fit snugly, you sometimes need to use a blow dryer to heat the tip where it meets the cane, in order to loosen it.
 Try working a bobby pin between the tip and the cane handle to break the suction first.

 If possible, don’t do what I did (grab a cane from the nearest drug store).
 At the time, I did it because Dad was coming out of the hospital and I didn’t have time to consult with his doctor about what type of cane was best for him.
 I just wanted to be sure he wouldn’t fall.

 In reality, if you or your senior loved one are transitioning to a cane, you hopefully have the time to go to the physician or work with a physical therapist to decide what type of cane is best.

-- Balance and strength are the major factors in choosing the right cane, with weight and size of the person adding into the decision.
-People with significant balance issues will most likely do best with a wide base quad cane.
-A frailer senior will probably need a quad cane with the small base or the one with the mini (compact) 4-legged tip.
+- Balance and strength are the major factors in choosing the right cane, with the weight and size of the person adding to the decision.
+People with significant balance issues will most likely do best with a wide-base quad cane.
+A frailer senior will probably need a quad cane with a small base or one with a mini (compact) 4-legged tip.

 - Unlike standard canes, quad canes can be purchased to be used with either your right hand or your left.
 Some models can also be adjusted to fit either hand.
 If this is something you desire, it’s important to be sure your cane has this feature before you make your purchase.